 What a glorious sight.

 I love the zoo there, too, which is one of the world’s best.
-It has giant pandas (although not at the time of writing, as we are transitioning between pairs).
+It has giant pandas (although not at the time of writing, as they’re transitioning between pairs).

 Elsewhere, the two Belvedere palaces offer some photo-worthy Baroque architecture.
 More importantly, they also offer some world-leading art (see suggestion 7 below).